codeguy/php-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 You can fix the code layout automatically one of the two possible tools.
 One is Fabien Potencier's [PHP Coding Standards Fixer][phpcsfixer] which has a very well tested codebase.
-It's bigger and slower, but very stable and used by some huge projects like Zend and Symfony.
+It's bigger and slower, but very stable and used by some huge projects like Magento and Symfony.
 Another option is [php.tools][phptools], which is made popular by the [sublime-phpfmt][sublime-phpfmt] editor plugin.
 While being newer, it makes great improvements in performance, meaning real-time editor fixing is a bit more fluid.